 Annually inspect art installation hardware

 Don’t forget that such small yet important things as cleats, rings, and hooks deteriorate with age.
 This is especially true for picture hanging wire and other similar little fixtures hidden out of sight.
-That is why we recommend you to properly inspect all installation hardware each year or even more often depending on your art collection.
+That is why we recommend that you properly inspect all installation hardware each year or even more often depending on your art collection.

 Get everything appraised